ow2-proactive/scheduling-abstraction-layer/endpoints/10-cluster-endpoints.md

 **Reply:**  Long indicating the ProActive Job Id (Generated workflow in Proactive)

+- `appFile`: This field contains the deployment definition in YAML format.
+It includes application metadata, component specifications, environment variables, and policies for deployment.

+- `packageManager`: Specifies the package management tool to use for deployment.
+Acceptable values are `"kubevela"`, `"kubectl"`, or `"helm"`.

-Field `appName` must be valid as a filename; therefore, spaces, quotes, and other special characters should not be used.
+- `appName`: A string representing the name of the application.
+Note that the name must be valid as a filename, so avoid using spaces, quotes, or special characters.

-`action` value `apply` can be used both for the initial deployment and for ongoing application management.
-For example, you can adjust the number of replicas to scale the application according to demand.
+- `action`: Specifies the action to perform.
+Use `"apply"` for both initial deployment and ongoing management (e.g., scaling the application).

+- `flags`: Optional field to add any additional flags needed for the deployment command.

 Note that from the `appFile` the value of `{{app_component_name}}` is used when calling [LabelNode](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#108--labelnode-endpoint) endpoint.
 Also, it is to include `\n` characters at the end of each line to indicate line breaks (JSON requirement).

-#### 2.2- GetAllClouds endpoint:

 ### 10.5- DeleteCluster endpoint: